 A study abroad experience, while extremely rewarding, can often bring health challenges as you adjust to new schedules, routines, eating habits, and cultural norms.
 It is important to prepare to manage your health prior to departure and throughout your experience abroad.
 Remember that studying abroad will be stressful both physically and mentally.
 A healthy mind and body are essential for a successful education abroad experience.
 Please read the following points carefully to prepare yourself for any health issues that may emerge while you are abroad.

-Honestly assess your health and discuss your travel plans with your primary care doctor.
-Ask your doctor to complete the required Physician's Report.
+Honestly assess your health and discuss your travel plans with your healthcare provider.
+Ask your health care provider to complete the required Physician's Report.
 Your examination must take place within twelve months of the start of your program.
-Bentley's Center for Health and Wellness lists area clinics in the case that it is impossible to see your primary doctor.
+If you have a signed report from your health care provider dated within twelve months of the start of your program abroad, then you may visit Bentley’s Health Center with a copy of your report, and their team will review and may sign the Bentley Education Abroad Medical Report.

 If you are experiencing or have experienced physical or emotional problems, please carefully consider your readiness for an international experience.
-If you are experiencing emotional, eating or substance abuse problems, strongly consider deferring your participation in a program until you have the concern well under control.
-If you do intend to participate in the program while managing a health issue, speak with your doctor or counselor well in advance of departure to devise a plan for your ongoing care.
+If you are experiencing mental health issues (e.g., anxiety, depression, disordered eating, or substance abuse), strongly consider deferring your participation in a program until you have the concern well under control.
+If you do intend to participate in the program while managing a health issue, speak with your health care, mental health provider, or counselor well in advance of departure to devise a plan for your ongoing care.

 When feasible, bring an adequate supply of medication to last the full term abroad.
 Do not ship medications as they are likely to be held up in customs for an extended period of time or not arrive at all.
 Bring medications in their original labeled containers along with copies of prescriptions.
 Know the generic names of all medications.